Talk teaching and eat cake

 Date(s) - 15/01/2019

 12:15 pm - 1:15 pm

 Main Campus (3S 1.08)

-Event Speaker/Organiser: Hazel Corradi Course Code: Topic: Digital Capability: All UKPSF: All RDF: Target Audience: Staff who Teach and Research
+Event Speaker/Organiser: Hazel Corradi Course Code: Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: N/A Target Audience: Staff who Teach and Research

 Bookings are closed for this event.